1,000 Miles Couldn’t Keep this Dog and Her Pup Apart

 Editor’s Note: America’s Best Pet Pals is a nationwide search for the animal friendships that make you laugh, cry, and purr.
-Reader’s Digest will be honoring the best in pet friendship in print, online, and on social media.
-This is a finalist in our “Rescued Animals” category.
-Scroll to the bottom to cast your vote for Dakota and Indiana.
-To see our full list of finalists, go to rd.com/petpals and vote in each category.
+Reader’s Digest honors the best in pet friendship in print, online, and on social media.
+This is the winner in our “Rescued Animals” category.
+To see winners in other categories and our full list of finalists, go to rd.com/petpals.

-For four months, little Indiana miraculously survived in the woods with a shattered shoulder.
-The puppy had been mistaken for a coyote and shot while running wild with her mother.
-After rescuers found the two, they determined that Indiana would lose her leg as a result of the wound.
-She’d also lose her mother, Dakota, as the deeply bonded pair were picked up by different rescues and split apart.
-The animal control officer who captured them said they were the most intensely bonded pair he’d ever seen, that they’d never had a home, and were feral dogs who’d always lived on the run.
+For four months, puppy Indiana miraculously survived in the woods with a shattered shoulder.
+She’d been mistaken for a coyote and shot while running wild with her mother, Dakota.
+An animal control officer said they were the most intensely bonded pair he’d ever seen and refused to leave one another’s side, even while trying to evade immediate capture.
+He said they’d never had a home and were feral dogs who’d always lived on the run.

-While Indiana was learning to walk on three legs at a rescue down south, Dakota was almost 1,000 miles north in New England.
-She’d been on the run her entire life.
-She was terrified of humans.
-The first family to adopt her brought her back two days later.
-They said she couldn’t bond, was nocturnal, kept them up all night, and couldn’t live in a home.
-That was when I spotted Dakota online.
+Indiana would soon lose her leg as a result of the gunshot, as well as her mother as the two were sent to different rescue shelters.
+While Indiana was learning to walk on three legs down south, Dakota was 1,000 miles north in New England.
+The first family to adopt her returned her two days later.
+They said she couldn’t bond with humans, kept them up all night, and couldn’t live in a home.

 Courtesy Nonnie Gerber